Mohy-dev/Graphql_Apollo_Api/Readme.md

 ## How To Use ⬇️

-Use the command below to launch the server in the terminal
+First run `npm install` then use the command below to launch the server in the terminal

 ```bash
 nodemon index
 ```

+and you ready to go 🚀

 ---